Lalovan/Real-estate-price-prediction-Regression/README.md

 Following the initial data scraping and exploratory data analysis (EDA), this stage focuses on preprocessing, model development, and evaluation for predictive model.
 Linear (Linear Regression) and Tree-Based models (Random Forest, XGBoost) have been tested in the process.

 # 📌 Project Context #
 Immo Eliza (imaginary real estate firm) aims to strengthen decision-making and valuation precision by integrating data-driven modeling.
-After gathering Belgian real estate data (web scraping) and conducting early analysis (DEA), the next step is turning these insights into a robust predictive model.
+After gathering Belgian real estate data (web scraping) and conducting early analysis (EDA), the next step is turning these insights into a robust predictive model.

 This repository provides:
 - A complete preprocessing pipeline;